brajeshwar/brajeshwar.github.io/_posts/2011/2011-01-26-take-risks-calculated-risks.md

----
-layout: post
-title: Take risks, calculated risks
+# Take risks, calculated risks
----

 Being an entrepreneur involves taking many risks.
 As much as most people hate taking risks, they can't be avoided.
 But taking risks doesn't have to be a bad thing.
 You just have to do it carefully.